-It is December 24th, If you have finished preparing for Christmas, get comfy and settle down for our final instalment of our Christmas advert accessibility review.
+It’s December 24th.
+If you have finished preparing for Christmas, get comfy and settle down for the final instalment of our Christmas advert accessibility review.

-If you have missed any don’t worry – all are featured on our introductory post Christmas Advert advent accessibility review.
+If you have missed any, don’t worry – all are linked from our introductory post, Christmas Advert advent accessibility review.

-Today’s advert is Alzheimer’s Society – ‘Grandad and Me; our Christmas with Alzheimer’s’
+Today’s advert is from Alzheimer’s Society – “Grandad and Me; our Christmas with Alzheimer’s”…

 Alzheimer’s Society have opted for open captions on their advert which features illustrated images of a boy talking about Christmas with his Grandpa.
 Open captions are great, but the video also has auto captions in dutch if you have captions turned on in YouTube, which most people who need them will have done.